lourw/career-advising/main.md

 How many resumes do I need to send out before I get a job?
 > No idea, but let's just say 50 every two weeks as a rough benchmark

+Do I need cover letters?
+> Depends.
+> For larger firms (Big N, SAP) where there are a high volume of applicants, cover letters probably won't get read
+> For smaller firms, make sure you tailor your cover letter to the job (generic cover letters actually reflect worse on you)

+How important are referrals?
+> Referrals can help boost your chances of making it past the resume stage of the application process.
+However, once you are in the interview stage of the process, it is all up to you to make sure you do coding practice and are prepared.